gilliorem/philosophers/README.md

 So let's implement a simpler simulation with basics elements so there is a program runing.
 And from there, we can add complexity.

-But first, let's define the two problems that show up when we run a multithreaded-program.
+But first, let's define two problems that show up when we run a multithreaded-program.

 Remember ?

-Threads run concurrently: they use share the same memory space.
+Threads run concurrently: they share the same memory space.
-So that might leed to some issue manipulating a variable that is being modify in two different threads.
+So that might leed to some issue manipulating a variable that is being modified in different threads.
 Let's see an example.
 ```C

 #include <pthread.h>